damacus/github-cookstyle-runner/README.md

 # Github-cookstyle-runner

-This application is designed to run cookstyle against repositories found by a topic in a github org and issue pull requests with the changes
+This application is designed to run cookstyle against repositories found by a topic in a GitHub organization and issue pull requests with the changes.
+It features multi-threading, intelligent caching, and comprehensive error handling.

 ## User Permissions